Pixie Class (Reception)

 A Message from the Pixie Class Teacher, Miss Hales

-We are excited to welcome you back to our third term in Pixie Class and we hope you had a lovely and relaxing festive Christmas Break!
+We are excited to welcome you back to our fourth term in Pixie Class (Half way through this academic year already!) and we hope you had a lovely and relaxing half term!

 Attached is our exciting early year’s curriculum.
 We are continuing to meet the objectives on this document by providing all pupils with the opportunity to engage and explore a variety of activities that encourage development in each of the seven areas of learning.
 These areas are identified in the planning document.
 Children need to meet the Early Learning Goal by the end of this academic year in all areas in order to achieve a ‘Good Level of Development’.

-This term our topic decided by the children is “Journey’s and Transport”, please see the topic plan attached for objectives we will be focusing on and some activities we will be doing across the term.
+This term our topic decided by the children is “People who help us”, please see the topic plan attached for objectives we will be focusing on and some activities we will be doing across the term.

 Here is some pictures of Pixie Class: